Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 Comprehensive risk assessment should lead to effective risk management.
 Look at the boxes below: supporting a domestic violence victim sometimes requires help from several different agencies.
 All the agencies have their own role in supporting the victim.
 It is important to take legal actions and to support Nora’s well-being, in addition to her relationship with her mother and sisters.
 Nora needs support from her family members to be able to leave an abusive relationship.

-Why we need a strong co-operation network?
+Why do we need a strong co-operation network?

 Effective multi-sectoral and multi-agency interventions require that all policy sectors and actors are engaged and accountable, namely law enforcement, the judiciary, health, social welfare and child services, employment, education, and general and specialised services for victims.
 Extensive research and evaluation of existing co-ordinated interventions also demonstrate the importance of involving – in addition to sectoral stakeholders – autonomous victims’ rights advocates and other relevant NGOs working in the field of violence against women.
 Developing a shared understanding of violence against women, as well as improving information-sharing and risk assessment through the development of common standards, guidelines and protocols can greatly contribute toward the pooling of valuable resources and establishing systematic co-operation.
-Such tools are also instrumental in securing the active commitment of all stakeholders.
-(Krizsan & Pap 2016, 12.)
+Such tools are also instrumental in securing the active commitment of all stakeholders.46

-To do -list for the frontline responders
+To do-list for frontline responders

 Police